Erin Douglas

 Why did you decide to become an apprentice?

 During my 5th year of high school, I realised that the opportunities for subjects that I was interested in, like economics and business were relatively limited in 6th year.
 I met with my school’s career advisor who suggested that I explore other opportunities that would allow me to continue my academic journey whilst gaining industry work experience.
-I had heard of Leonardo before, due to its rich history in the local community, and after researching the options I settled on applying.
+I had heard of Leonardo before, due to its rich history in the local community, and after researching the options, I settled on applying.
 Initially, I was interested in pursuing both Engineering and Business apprenticeship career routes, so I opted for the Business role in an Engineering sector - which I felt was a good balance of my interests and strengths.

 What does a typical day look like in your role?